ashur/eleventy-toolkit/src/shortcodes/README.md

 ## includeGlob

-Use a glob pattern to include files
+Use a glob pattern to include all matching files.

 > Inspired by the `include-all` suggestion in [Super Simple CSS Concatenation](https://www.11ty.dev/docs/quicktips/concatenate/)